GhostWording/gw-mobile-hello-mum/README.md

 Windows Prerequisites
 ---------------------

-Follow the instructions found [here](http://ionicframework.com/docs/guide/installation.html) (click the red "Windows note on Java, Ant and Android" button)
+And then follow the instructions found [here](http://ionicframework.com/docs/guide/installation.html) (click the red "Windows note on Java, Ant and Android" button)

 **summary**

 * Set the ANDROID_HOME environment variable to reference the downloaded SDK folder
 * Add the tools and platform-tools folders in the android SDK to the system PATH environment variable
-* Install apache Ant
+* Install Apache Ant
 * Install Java JDK

+**install the required android API**

+* Open the "Android SDK Manager" and add Android 4.4.2 (API 19)

 Install
 -------